 All but three of the countries in the common law world, to which we both belong, and indeed in the rest of the world, have such a Constitution which fulfils those basic tasks: it is the supreme law, as your own Constitution provides in Article 4; it protects the fundamental rights of individuals, as your own Constitution does in Part II; it defines where executive, legislative and judicial power is to be held, and the relationship between those institutions, as your own Constitution does in Part IV, which provides for a constitutional monarchy on the Westminster model; and in a federal state it distributes powers between federal and state authorities, as your own Constitution does in Part VI.
+The three exceptions are New Zealand, Israel and the United Kingdom.
+But the fact that we in the United Kingdom do not have a written Constitution does not mean that we do not have a constitution.
+We clearly do.
+But it is different from most other constitutions in that (at least as we have always been taught) its governing principle is that sovereign power is not distributed between the three branches of government but resides solely in Parliament (or strictly, the Queen in Parliament).
+Parliament can make or unmake any law.
+Whether there are any limits to that is contested, as we shall see.

-All countries with

-a written constitution

-have a supreme or
+All countries with a written constitution have a supreme or constitutional court which can truly be called the guardian of the constitution.

-constitutional court

-which can truly

-be called

-the guardian of

-the constitution.